Библиотека сайта rus-linux.net

 "subpackages," each supporting a different set of functions.
 An example

-of this situation would be the way ncurses
+of this situation would be the way ncurses was

 packaged on Red Hat Linux Linux.
 The package incorporating

-basic functionality was called
+ncurses basic functionality was called

-, while the package incorporating those parts
+ncurses, while the package incorporating those parts

-' program development functionality was
+of ncurses' program development functionality was

-named ncurses-devel
+named ncurses-devel.

 The version number is normally taken verbatim from the package's version.